[print_link]

 Choosing the Best Solvent

-Work with your supplier to make the best choice.
-Investigate use of solvents with low volatile organic compounds (VOCs) or solvent alternatives such as detergent or soap, nonhazardous blanket washes, and less toxic acetic acid solvents.
-Identify the disposal/recycling implications of choosing one chemical over another.
+Collaborate closely with your supplier to determine the best solvent choice.
+Explore the use of solvents with low volatile organic compounds (VOCs), less toxic acetic acid solvents, or alternative options like detergent or soap.
+Additionally, consider the disposal and recycling alternatives associated with selecting one chemical over another.

-If possible, purchase solvents from a company that will pick up and recycle the used solvent.
+Whenever possible, purchase solvents from a company that offers pick-up and recycling services for used solvents.

-Be careful with free samples.
-If they turn out not to meet your needs, you will be left with the problem of disposing of them.
-Ask the vendor to take back any unused samples.
-Be sure to get the SDS for all samples and trial materials.
+Exercise caution when accepting free samples.
+If they do not meet your unique needs, you will be faced with the challenge of disposing of them.
+To avoid this dilemma, request that the vendor retrieve any unused samples.

 Keep a Solvent Inventory